qfpl/applied-fp-course/README.md

 * Will utilise both type & test driven development techniques
 * Will explain architectural and design trade-offs when appropriate

+Tonys simpler version:
+---

+- Simplest web app - LEVEL 01
+- with shared state (RPS game) -- Not awesome, maybe just do config (readerT) instead.
+- with JSON/aeson
+- with testing (hedgehog and friends)
+- lenses and refactoring possibilities
+- with database layer (postgresql-simple | sqlite)

+Below is Sean going nuts for things
+---

 UNSURE:
 ===